r-lib/rprojroot/tests/testthat/_snaps/root.md

       comb_crit
     Output
       Root criterion: one of
-      - contains a file "DESCRIPTION" with contents matching "^Package: "
+      - contains a file 'DESCRIPTION' with contents matching '^Package: '
-      - contains a file matching "[.]Rproj$" with contents matching "^Version: " in the first line
+      - contains a file matching '[.]Rproj$' with contents matching '^Version: ' in the first line

+# is_renv_project prints regex-friendly-ish text

+    Code
+      is_renv_project
+    Output
+      Root criterion: contains a file 'renv.lock' with contents matching '"Packages":\s*\{'